 Choose a Rental Company Wisely

 There is a lot of moving truck rentals to choose from, so you can typically be a little picky when selecting one.
 It is important to find out when the truck you are renting was last serviced.
-If they cannot pull this simple information up in the computer find someone who can.
-Do not assume that a big name company will automatically have well-cared for trucks.
+If they cannot pull this simple information up on the computer find someone who can.
+Do not assume that a big-name company will automatically have well-cared-for trucks.
 Many facilities are actually franchises and therefore responsible for their own maintenance.
 If you go to drive the truck out of the parking lot and it is sputtering and you just have a feeling something is not quite right, request another.
 Make sure you have answers to all your important questions before leaving.

 Review the Contract

 You may need a microscope, but somewhere in the fine print on the contract, you should find instructions regarding how to handle a truck that breaks down.
 If you cannot find it, ask the salesperson to point it out for you.
 Are you fully comfortable with the terms listed?
 If you signed a contract and are preparing to leave you should be extremely comfortable with what you have read.
 Some companies require customers to pay for repairs and some may expect you to pay, but reimburse you later.
 This is another reason why hiring professionals is recommended.

 Always pull off the road.
 It should be common sense to not leave the truck in the middle of the road in traffic, but you may be surprised at what some people do.
 Not sure if something is really wrong?
 Pullover anyway.
 If you notice the temperature gauge is high, do not wait until it is in the red and you have a “Check Engine” light blinking at you to get off the road.